Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: Numerical Examples

 to see if we have a good estimation, where the constant \(\frac{1}{2}\) appears in the definition to ensure that \(0 \leq d_{\text{ TV}}(p_1, p_2) \leq 1\).
 The average total variation distance of the first 20 coefficients is

 Thus, the error of the marginal density estimation by SMC-GM is small in terms of the average total variation distance.

 \paragraph{Mesh independence} Finally, we show the mesh independence of the SMC-GM method, a key property for a well-defined function space method.
+At each layer, the particle system determines the temperature of the next layer through the procedure described in \ref{SM-NumericalDetails}.
+As a result, differences between particle systems arising from different discretizations are reflected through the corresponding temperatures.
 Figure \ref{fig_MeshIdpdt}(a) shows temperature plots for discrete dimensions \(N = \{400, 1600, 3600, 6400, 10000\}\), starting at 0 and increasing to 1.
 We observe that the temperatures show mesh independence.

 For comparison, we also plot the temperature curves of the SMC-RW method, which lacks a well-defined definition in function space and is thus mesh-dependent.
 The curves in Figure \ref{fig_MeshIdpdt}(b) are distinct from one another.
 Furthermore, as the discrete dimension increases, the length of the curves increases as well, which will result in an infinite sampling time.